AmitKumarDas/metac/examples/gctl/set-status-on-cr/README.md

 ## Set status on Custom Resource

 This is an example of a single binary Kubernetes controller.
-This controller is supposed to set status of a custom resource of kind `CoolNerd`.
+The controller logic is implemented in Go and packaged in a container.
+This controller will wait for the `CoolNerd` custom resource in $NAMESPACE to be created.
+Once created, it will update the CR Status.
+In this case, go code and config are the main files to be understood.

 ### Prerequisites